andriilavreniuk/headway-quiz/README.md

 This project is a quiz application built with **Next.js** and **React**.
 The repository contains the code and configurations needed to run the quiz app.
 Follow the instructions below to set up and run the project.

+## Vercel

+You can visit deployed version by clicking [here](https://headway-quiz-il9fosu88-andriilavreniuks-projects.vercel.app/)

 ## Prerequisites

 Make sure you have the following tools installed on your machine: